sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

+Use
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and
+`com.liferay.dynamic.data.mapping.data.provider.internal.DDMDataProviderInstanceSettingsImpl`
-You can use `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and `com.liferay.dynamic.data.mapping.data.provider.internal.DDMDataProviderInstanceSettingsImpl` to get all the data provided by `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext`.
-Therefore, use them instead of `getDDMDataProviderContext`.
+to get the data provided by `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext`.

-Additionally, add a `javax.servlet.http.HttpServletRequest` object through the `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest.Builder` using the method `withParameter` and retrieve it using the method `getParameterOptional`.
+Also, add a `javax.servlet.http.HttpServletRequest` object through the `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest.Builder` using the method `withParameter` and retrieve it using the method `getParameterOptional`.

 Use the existing method `getParameterOptional` instead of `getParameter`.
 Replace the usage of `queryString` with the method `withParameter` from `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest.Builder` to add all necessary parameters.

 #### Why was this change made?